How to Cut Down a Tree With a Chainsaw

 1. Plan Before You Cut

-Before you begin cutting, research local environmental regulations and find out if you need a permit to cut down a tree in your area.
+Before you begin cutting, you will need a tree-felling plan.
+Research local environmental regulations and find out if you need a permit to cut down a tree in your area.
 If it is on your property, you're likely fine, but it doesn't hurt to check.
 There can be hefty fines if you don't follow local codes.

-Then, consider where the tree is going to fall.
+Then, consider where the tree is going to fall by assessing the tree's load and lean.
 Determine if it's leaning to one side or if one side is fuller than the other.
-If it's leaning, that's likely the way it will fall.
-If there are more branches on one side, it will likely fall in that direction.
+If it's leaning or there are more branches on one side, that's likely the direction it will fall—but there are no guarantees.

 Do not fell a tree by yourself.
-Loose or dying branches could easily come loose and fall on you, so have someone on the lookout.
+Loose or dying branches could easily break off and fall on you, so have someone on the lookout.

 2. Estimate the Reach